kennywall/import-test/_posts/2010-07-03-allstate-accident-forgiveness.md

 domain: apievangelist.com
 image: http://thesettlementchannel.squarespace.com/storage/allstate%20logo.jpeg
 ---
-{% include JB/setup %}<p>Its not often I blog about non technical issues and just rant and rave.
+{% include JB/setup %}Its not often I blog about non technical issues and just rant and rave.
 This is one of those moments.
 This particular rant is about Allstate, and cutting through the hype.
 I've been a loyal Allstate customer for at least 10 years now, unsure of exact date...but around 10 years.
 I have never had an accident.
 Never had an auto claim on my insurance.
 I was pulling out of the office a month or so ago and tapped a co-workers car.
 I mean tapped.
 I was able to push the corner of her plastic bumper out...no dent...just a scuff.
 I told her to get me a copy of the bill.
 It was $1200.00.
 There are sensors, yada yada in the bumper.
 Ok.